 The introduction of the vRS iV to the range also marks the first time a plug-in hybrid powertrain will be available in vRS-guise.

-Volkswagen will be revealing the performance models of the upcoming Golf MK8 at the Geneva Show.
+Volkswagen was revealing the performance models at the Geneva Show.

-The infamous Golf GTI will continue to offer familiar hallmarks such as front-wheel drive, the most agile running gear, a powerful petrol engine, as well as insignias like the red stripe in the radiator grille and chequered seat covers.
+The Volkswagen Golf’s infamous performance models should have got a reveal at the show.
+Golf GTI will continue to offer familiar hallmarks such as front-wheel drive, the most agile running gear, a powerful petrol engine, as well as insignias like the red stripe in the radiator grille and chequered seat covers.
 On top of this it will also be the first GTI to feature Car2X allowing it to communicate with other vehicles and the first to have a completely digitalised interior displays and controls.

-Proving that diesel’s not dead, Volkswagen will also premier the Golf GTD.
+Proving that diesel’s not dead, Volkswagen was set to reveal the Golf GTD.
 Claiming to be the most powerful and cleanest turbo diesel injection (TDI) engines ever to be installed in a Golf, it utilises twin dosing with two SCR catalytic converters to greatly reduce NOx emissions.